devchallenges-io/curriculum/responsive-web/html-css/5-css-position/css-position.md

 The `z-index` property works in tandem with relative positioning by determining the stack order of elements that may overlap.
 It accepts integer values, and elements with higher values are placed on top of those with lower ones.
 However, it's crucial to note that `z-index` only affects elements that are positioned (i.e., not static).

-Applying relative positioning can be particularly useful when fine-tuning layouts or creating drop-down menus and tooltips, as it allows precise control without altering the overall page structure.

 ### How to Use Relative Positioning Effectively

 To seamlessly incorporate relative positioning into web design: